yasminealiosman/breast-cancer-prediction-project/CONTRIBUTING.md

----

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the CC-BY-NC 4.0 License.